i2mint/i2mint/misc/logs/2024/thor.md

 For next i2mint synch meeting:

+* [ ] [see this taped CI error](https://github.com/i2mint/taped/actions/runs/14889823749/job/41818993081#step:2:320).
+Validation and Publication work, but github publication fails because of system dependency (portaudio) missing.
+Why and how to repair?
+* [ ] Is there a place for "extra system installs" in the isee tools?
 * [ ] See [Comment on "More robust version handling: Keep versions aligned." issue](https://github.com/i2mint/isee/issues/30#issuecomment-2589617985)
 * [ ] See the local (i2mint/qo) solution of some CI syntax problem [in this log entry](https://github.com/i2mint/i2mint/blob/main/misc/logs/2024/thor.md#2024-12-10).
 Need to find where to change this in `isee` templates.
 * [ ] **master/main CI branch problem**.
 Have a look at how to (1) specify CI-triggering branch as a variable, (2) specify several, and (3) default to default branch. --> Check out [this solution to get default branch in CI](https://github.com/marketplace/actions/get-the-default-branch).
 I repaired it and did a [pull request](https://github.com/scottmmjackson/get-the-default-branch-action/pull/2).
 I also tested it [in isee]().